-2 DISORDERLY CONDUCT
+2. DISORDERLY CONDUCT AT MEETINGS

 - a No person shall obstruct the transaction of business at a meeting or behave offensively or improperly.
-If this standing order is ignored, the chair of the meeting shall request such person(s) to moderate or improve their conduct. - b If person(s) disregard the request of the chair of the meeting to moderate or improve their conduct any councillor (including the chair of the meeting) may move that the person be no longer heard or be excluded from the meeting.
-The motion, if seconded, shall be put to the vote without discussion. - c If a resolution made in accordance with standing order 2(b) is ignored, the chair of the meeting may take further reasonable steps to restore order or to progress the meeting.
+If this standing order is ignored, the chair of the meeting shall request such person(s) to moderate or improve their conduct. - b If person(s) disregard the request of the chair of the meeting to moderate or improve their conduct, any councillor or the chair of the meeting may move that the person be no longer heard or be excluded from the meeting.
+The motion, if seconded, shall be put to the vote without discussion. - c If a resolution made under standing order 2(b) is ignored, the chair of the meeting may take further reasonable steps to restore order or to progress the meeting.
 This may include temporarily suspending or closing the meeting.

-3 MEETINGS GENERALLY
+3. MEETINGS GENERALLY

-Full Council meetings FC
+Full Council meetings

-Committee meetings C
+Committee meetings •

-Sub-committee meetings SC
+Sub-committee meetings